Leo Schrall

-Leo Schrall (April 7, 1907 – February 3, 1999) was an infielder and manager in minor league baseball and a head coach in college baseball.
+Leo Schrall (April 7, 1907 – February 3, 1999) was an American infielder and manager in minor league baseball and a head coach in college baseball.

 Born in Cresson, Pennsylvania, Schrall attended University of Notre Dame, where he enjoyed a successful career as three-sport student-athlete.
 He excelled at baseball, being considered by many critics as one of the premier shortstops in college baseball.
 Schrall was the regular shortstop for Notre Dame from 1927 to 1928, and started his professional baseball career after graduating in 1928.

 Schrall played from 1929 through 1932 in the Three-I, Middle Atlantic and Mississippi Valley leagues, compiling a .252 batting average with six different teams in 324 games.

 A highly successful head coach, he led the Bradley Braves squad from 1949 to 1972.